chris-mcdo/obscraper/docs/source/index.rst

 Documentation
 *************

-..
-TODO

-See :doc:`getting-started` for an introduction to the package.
+See :doc:`Getting Started <getting-started>` for an introduction to the package.

-..
-Documentation is available at <LINK>, and includes
-.. (bullet points for each doc type)
+A full reference to the obscraper public API can be found at :doc:`Public API Reference <api>`.

+For the full details, check out the well-documented `code <https://github.com/chris-mcdo/obscraper>`_.

 Bugs/Requests
 *************

-..
-TODO Please use the GitHub <issue tracker> to submit bugs or request features.
+Please use the `GitHub issue tracker <https://github.com/chris-mcdo/obscraper/issues>`_ to submit bugs or request features.

 Changelog
 *********

-..
-TODO See the changelog for a list of fixes and enhancements of each version.
+See the :doc:`Changelog <changelog>` for a list of fixes and enhancements of each version.

 License
 *******